iot-lab/iot-lab-gateway/DEVELOPER.md

 Build the docker image and run `docker-run` as explained above.

-There might be similar problems with running under Windows with certain versions of Docker for Windows, or inside a Ubuntu VM on a Windows host, don't hesitate to contact us if you're facing problems with the setup.
-The setup should be similar to the above, udev rules should be on the topmost host, and devices forwarded correctly to the place where the Docker daemon can reach them correctly.
+There might be similar problems when running under Windows with certain versions of Docker for Windows, or inside a Ubuntu VM on a Windows host, don't hesitate to contact us if you are facing problems with the setup.
+The setup should be similar to the above, udev rules should be set on the host, and devices forwarded correctly to the place where the Docker daemon can reach them correctly.